Why a Handshake?

 In those days, a person’s handshake was a symbol of a man’s integrity and the Old West Code of Honor.
 A handshake assured upholding of moral principles.
 Banks would loan money on a handshake.
 Business was completed with a handshake.
 A man was taught to never go back on a handshake; his handshake was an acknowledgement of honor.
 There were no 30-page documents with places for 15 signatures and a notary stamp.
 Men simply shook hands, which sealed the deal.

-We invite you (not just men!) to become a member of Cowboy Dressage for free, completing the deal with just a (virtual) handshake.
+We invite you (not just men!) to take the Handshake of Cowboy Dressage for free, completing the deal with just a (virtual) handshake which allows you to receive our Cowboy Dressage World Newsletters and information.

-With our part of the handshake pledge and our word, we promise to:
+With our handshake and our word we promise to:

-- Provide tests, rules and information to those who wish to show
+~ provide tests, rules and information to everyone who wishes to show

-- Support and educate individuals outside the show ring who want to improve their skills
+~ support and educate individuals outside the show ring who want to learn and improve as horsemen and -women.

-- Exemplify the Cowboy Dressage way of life and philosophy
+~ exemplify the Cowboy Dressage way of life and ﬁnd the courage to chase your dreams.

 By taking this free Handshake Pledge, you’ll become a member of Cowboy Dressage World.
 Welcome!